 Origins and use

-Until about a billion years ago, sea water was as free salt as that of rivers.
-The current salt concentration (about 35 grams per liter of water) dates back to when, around four billion years ago, the Earth started to cool and torrential rains poured into the planet for thousands of years, forming the sea.
+Until about a billion years ago, seawater was as free salt as that of rivers.
+The current salt concentration (about 35 grams per litre of water) dates back to when, around four billion years ago, the Earth started to cool and torrential rains poured into the planet for thousands of years, forming the sea.

 There are reports that as early as 10,000 years ago, at the origin of agriculture and the subsequent use of cultivated cereals, notoriously poor in salt, man has begun to resort to salt in cooking food.
 Archaeological finds tell us that salt, an element considered to be once more precious than gold, was present in the first settled civilizations, such as Sumerian, Egyptian, Chinese (3,000 BC), Hittite and Jewish (2,000 BC).
 In Italy, we know that the Etruscans already used it.